 Alabama Butterfly Atlas

 COMMON AND WHITE CHECKERED-SKIPPERS ARE CONSIDERED TOGETHER IN THIS ACCOUNT.
-AT PRESENT, THESE TWO SPECIES CAN ONLY BE RELIABLY DISTINGUISHED BY DISSECTION.
+AT PRESENT, THESE TWO SPECIES CAN ONLY BE RELIABLY IDENTIFIED BY DISSECTION.
 BECAUSE THEY CANNOT BE DISTINGUISED IN THE FIELD, WE HAVE COMBINED THEIR DATA.

-Egg: Whitish.
+Egg: Whitish sphere with many ridges.
 Deposited singly on host leaves.

 At present, Common and White Checkered-Skippers cannot be distinguished in the field; they can only be reliably identified by dissection.
-Therefore in this account, they are treated together and their data is combined.
-White Checkered-Skipper was considered to be a southern race of Common Checkered-Skipper until it was given full species status in 2000.
-Both species probably fly together in southern Alabama; however, they are indistinguishable in the field.
+Here they are treated together and their data is combined.

 Distribution and Abundance